uzysjung/UzysAssetsPickerController/README.md

 ![Screenshot](https://raw.githubusercontent.com/uzysjung/UzysAssetsPickerController/master/UzysAssetsPickerController1.png)![Screenshot](https://raw.githubusercontent.com/uzysjung/UzysAssetsPickerController/master/UzysAssetsPickerController2.png)
 **UzysAssetsPickerController features:**

 * Easily customize design using Inferface Builder.
+(XIB - 'UzysAssetsPickerController.xib')
 * You can take a picture or record a video in AssetPicker.
 * UzysAssetPickerController automatically update photos that has been taken & saved with other apps
 * ARC Only (if your project doesn't use ARC , Project -> Build Phases Tab -> Compile Sources Section -> Double Click on the file name Then add -fno-objc-arc to the popup window.)